MandiZhao/dexmachina-docs/_sources/1_process_hands.md.txt

 # Dexterous Hand Asset Processing

+All the commands below run inside the `dexmachina/dexmachina/` directory.
 0. Also need to run`retargeting/process_arctic.py` to get approximate contacts, this is done once for all object clips

 ## Inspect and Prepare URDFs